 Burroughs’ cut-ups are thus consigned to the museum of modernist obsolescence along with Joyce and Nietzsche.
 In their respective works, “the world has become chaos, but the book remains the image of the world: radicle chaosmos rather than root-cosmos” (6).
 Deleuze and Guattari argue that the multiple is not made by adding more dimensions, but by subtracting a dimension from the number given in order to open the work to the forces of chance.
 Burroughs is thus figured as a mere “adding machine” (an ironic comment on his family heritage and his creation of the “Third Mind” with friend and collaborator Brion Gysin).

 Cyberpunk has become a fashion.
-It has yet to become a fully fleshed-out statement in its own right, even with the earnest efforts of the Wachowskis and early Science Fiction writers to grapple with philosophy, religion, politics and a changing world.
+It has yet to become a fully fleshed-out statement in its own right, even with the earnest efforts of the Wachowskis and early Science Fiction writers to grapple with philosophy, religion and politics.
 As it turns out, its everyday people grappling with technology around the world who would turn out to be the Cyberpunks these stories depict, and in a much wider political spectrum than their authors knew.
 One reason for this, as Edwards observes in his video essay “The Death of Cyberpunk”, is the rise of Social Media and how it is for better and for worse a realization of many predictions of Cyberspace as a place of alternative personalities, fabrication and community.
 With this development, Cyberpunk has become a retro-futuristic affect more than the active vision it once was.
 If it seems as though Cyberpunk has stagnated since then, you can thank Facebook.
 Social Media is a large part of the Cyberpunk world people onced imagine, only instead of Gibson’s collective, consentual hallucination, its a concentration of mass media in your pocket where in theory you could choose different identities and politics, while in practice most choose to reinforce what they have already taken for granted.

 For every LGBT person on a journey of self-discovery and political awakening at various stages in their life, there are dozens who see us as a threat and share articles funded by the Heritage Foundation arguing for us to be denied rights.
 Far from eliminating racism and antiblackness, the internet would be harnessed by white supremacists beyond the confines of the notorious website Stormfront, and even the recent bans of Donald Trump, Parler and Gab doesn’t mean the fight is over.
 One doesn’t even need to be a self-described Klansman to perpetuate racial terror, with Armenians having to contend with genocide deniers even from the left like Cenk of The Young Turks.
 And while the internet as we know started to come into being around the time of the first “Matrix” film, corporations, internet personalities, censorship and bills like FOSTA/SESTA, SISEA and EARN-IT since conspire to turn the internet into a digital strip mall.
 You don’t try to learn coding and craft your own space as one could through GeoCities and early word processors as much as you adjust to the user interfaces of larger websites like Facebook and Twitter.
 Through this noise and growing concentration, people from Manning to #EndSars have found a way to puncture through the noise and raise awareness on a variety of issues, but they have not ended the war.
 The war could even be never-ending.